April 1, 1865 - During the U.S.

 personnel in West Berlin, killing two U.S. soldiers and a Turkish woman.

-U.S. intelligence attributed the attack to Muammar al-Qaddafi of Libya.
+American intelligence analysts attributed the attack to Muammar Qaddafi of Libya.

-On April 14, President Reagan ordered a retaliatory air strike against
+Nine days later, President Ronald Reagan ordered a retaliatory air strike against

 Libya.